 Georgia Brain and Spinal Cord Injury Attorney

 When a person suffers from a brain or spinal cord injury, they may experience very severe symptoms shortly after the incident, as a Georgia brain and spinal cord injury attorney can attest.
 Depending on whether the injury was mild or critical, the person may have to deal with life-changing cognitive or physical impairments.
 It is crucial that any person who believes they have a brain injury, calls for help or goes to the nearest emergency room.
-As an brain and spinal cord injury attorney in Georgia at Andrew R. Lynch, P.C. understands all too well, sometimes incidents occur because of the recklessness or negligence of another person.
+As an brain and spinal cord injury attorney in Georgia at The Lynch Law Group understands all too well, sometimes incidents occur because of the recklessness or negligence of another person.

 If you or a loved one suffered a brain injury and are suspicious that someone had an influence in this happening, we highly recommend contacting our law office immediately.